arduino/help-center-content/content/Hardware/Generic/How-to-do-a-loopback-test.md

 A failed loopback test failed indicates that the USB to TTL serial adapter is damaged and that the board should be replaced.
 [Contact us](https://www.arduino.cc/en/contact-us/) for questions about warranty, or visit [the Arduino Store](https://store.arduino.cc/).

+> **Note:** This test will always fail for the CH340 USB to serial chip used on some derivate boards.

 ## If the loopback test passes

 A successful loopback test means that the board is able to communicate with the computer but is unable to upload or run the sketch.
 This can be the result of a missing or corrupted bootloader.
 If you have a second board, you can use one of these guides: